 - I decided to take on the Riot for Austerity.
 And then I didn’t.

 - Last summer, I over-bought peaches.
 I feel like I still have as many peaches in the freezer this year as I did last year.

-- This spring I used not-quite-finished compost in the garden and then drew lots and lots of weeds.
+- This spring I used not-quite-finished compost in the garden and then grew lots and lots of weeds.
 I generously gave some of this same compost to the neighbor.
-I send Henry to pull weeds for him.
+I send H to pull weeds for him.